bewantbe/MicSpectrumMonitor/README.md

 * Tested up to 8 channels at 500kHz sample rate, which is suitable for typical acoustic and ultrasonic applications.
 * Capable of saving audio data to a file, taking window screenshots.

+See [roadmap](./roadmap) for the current development status and future plans.

 Install
 -------